Flowers, Fields and Forests in Japan

 There are wide flower gardens, grass fields and forests, and we can see the flowers throughout the year.

-Especially, nemophila in spring is very popular.
+Especially, nemophila in spring and kochia in autumn are very popular.

-Flowers, Fields & Forests in Koshin-etsu Region
+Flowers, Fields and Forests in central Japan

 On the undulating land in the mountains, many small rice fields are arranged in a staircase pattern.